vita-epfl/s-attack/scene-attack/README.md

 ![synthesized scenario](figures/rendering.png)
 ## Transferring Scenarios

-If you want to reproduce results of the table 4, first you should run the `main.py` with the argument `--transfer` to save the attack parameters obtains for this model in the `transfer-attack-files` folder then you should run again and specify the model you want to transfer the attack parameters from using the argument `--transfer_from` and it will use to attack the model that is specified by `--model_name` (in this case you should specify the number of scenarios used in first run).
+If you want to reproduce results of table 4, first you should run the `main.py` with the argument `--transfer` to save the attack parameters obtains for this model in the `transfer-attack-files` folder then you should run again and specify the model you want to transfer the attack parameters from using the argument `--transfer_from` and it will use to attack the model that is specified by `--model_name` (in this case you should specify the number of scenarios used in first run).

 For example, if you want to transfer attack parameters from LaneGCN model to WIMP model for 50 scenarios, the following two lines would do it:
 ```shell script